Adversity and Evil

 Meanwhile, you know me inside and out.
 You don’t let me get by with a thing!
 Make them pay for the way they live, pay with their lives, like sheep marked for slaughter.

-How long do we have to put up with this—the country depressed, the farms in ruin—and all because of wickedness, these wicked lives?
-Even animals and birds are dying off because they’ll have nothing to do with God and think God has nothing to do with them.”
-Jeremiah 12:1-4 The Message
+How long do we have to put up with this—the country depressed, the farms in ruin—and all because of wickedness to do and think God has nothing to do with them.”
+Jeremiah 12:1-4 The MSG

 Jeremiah talks it over with God by first establishing his belief and trust in God’s righteous nature.
-But therein is the dilemma!
+But therein is the dilemma.
 He knows that God is righteous, so how come the wicked prosper?
-Haven’t most of us considered these questions, with some of us going on to ask God about it?
-The literal translation states that Jeremiah “contends” with the Lord, from the Hebrew word “riyb,” additionally meaning “to toss,: grapple, wrangle, hold a controversy, chide, complain, debate, plead, strive.”
-It is a strong word that is used here for Jeremiah’s discussion with God.
+Haven’t most of us considered these questions, with many of us asking God about it?
+The literal translation states that Jeremiah contends with the Lord, from the Hebrew word riyb, additionally meaning “to toss,: grapple, wrangle, hold a controversy, chide, complain, debate, plead, strive.”

-Isn’t this our present 21st-century condition as well, as we choose ways of living in this world that gravely harm the earth’s atmosphere and the habitats of other living creatures?
-When given a choice, human flesh decides to serve itself at the expense of others, including this earth where we all, as well as future generations, must live.
-It’s challenging to imagine that we humans will get our act together to save the environments so essential to all creatures, including us.
-But God Himself promised He would not destroy the earth.
+Isn’t this our 21st-century condition as we choose ways of living in this world that gravely harm the earth’s atmosphere and the habitats of other living creatures?
+When given a choice, human flesh decides to serve itself at the expense of others, including this earth, where we all, as well as future generations, must live.
+It’s challenging to imagine that we humans will ever get our act together to save the environment so essential to all creatures, including humans.

 “Then God said to Noah and to his sons with him: ‘I now establish my covenant with you and with your descendants after you and with every living creature that was with you--the birds, the livestock and all the wild animals, all those that came out of the ark with you--every living creature on earth.